The Voice (American TV series) season 12: Week 1: Live Playoffs (April 17 & 18)

 Playoff results was voted on in real time, exclusively through Twitter and The Voice app.
 12 artists sang live on one of two shows and six were eliminated by the end of each night.
 As with Seasons 9 & 10, each coach brought back one eliminated artist of their choice to join the top 20 and compete in the Live Playoffs.
 The Monday's performance featured Teams Alicia and Blake, followed by Teams Adam and Gwen on Tuesday.

 Week 2: Top 12 (April 24 & 25)

 The Top 12 performed on Monday, April 24, 2017, with the results following on Tuesday, April 25, 2017.
 For the next two weeks, the bottom two artists with the fewest votes performed for the Instant Save with one artist being eliminated.
 For the first time on The Voice, Shania Twain - who advised all the members of the Top 12 - sat in with the other coaches on a fifth chair. iTunes multiplier bonuses was awarded to Brennley Brown (#7).

+1 Performed as a tribute to season six contestant Christina Grimmie, who had been murdered the previous year.